static-frame/static-frame/doc/source/articles/uhoc.rst

 <<U3>   <float64> <float64>

-Finally, as a virtual concatenation of ``Frame``s, the ``Quilt`` permits selection as if from a single ``Frame``.
+Finally, as a virtual concatenation of ``Frames``, the ``Quilt`` permits selection as if from a single ``Frame``.
 As shown below, a hierarchical selection on the inner label "1962-01-02" brings together any records for that date across all tickers.

 >>> quilt.loc[sf.HLoc[:, '1962-01-02'], ['Open', 'Close']]
 <Frame>